celadari/json-logic-scala/docs/_posts/parse-json-logic-typed.md

 parent: Getting started
 ---

-Converting a json-logic-typed data to a scala data structure is a deserialize operation performed by utility class `Deserializer`.
+Converting a json-logic-typed data to a Scala data structure is a deserialize operation performed by utility class `Deserializer`.

-* A `Deserializer` is a class responsible for parsing json data and convert it to a scala structure.
+* A `Deserializer` is a class responsible for parsing json data and convert it to a Scala structure.
 Configuration is provided with a `DeserializerConf` object, if no object is provided the default one is used instead.
-* A `DeserializerConf` provides mapping from type in json-logic-typed to scala data structure.
+* A `DeserializerConf` provides mapping from type in json-logic-typed to Scala data structure.

 ### Parsing examples: